abinit/abinit/doc/tutorial/compilation.md

 Note that we will use the *which* command a lot in the rest of this tutorial.
 This tool is extremely useful to pin point possible problems.

+To get the version of the compiler, use:

 ```sh
 gfortran --version